 The check is mailed to your home.
 Meritain Health also offers direct deposit of reimbursements – to enable this you must complete the Meritain FSA Direct Deposit Authorization Form and submit it to the vendor.

 Qualified dependent care expenses include baby sitter, day care center, nursery school, after-school care, home health care worker, and care for eligible adult.
 For businesses, an EIN number will need to be provided.
 For an individual, a Social Security number will need to be provided.

 Employees have until March 15th of the following year to use the funds from the Flexible Spending Account (FSA) from the previous year.
 Any funds not used in this time frame will be lost and non-refundable.

-If using the prior year’s funds, employees will need to use the Flexible Spending Account (FSA) Reimbursement Claim Form (Health and Dependent Care) located on the HR Benefits webpage.
+If using the prior year’s funds, employees will need to use the Flexible Spending Account (FSA) Reimbursement Claim Form (Health) and/or the Flexible Spending Account Reimbursement Claim Form (Dependent Care) located on the HR Benefits webpage.
 Any expenses using the debit card will be deducted from the current year’s funds.

 Medical coverage is offered through four plans: Anthem PPO, Anthem High Deductible, Medical Mutual PPO, and MMO CLE-Care HMO.

 Dental coverage is offered through two plans: Dentemax and Case Western Reserve University School of Dental Medicine.